ng-girls/todo-list-tutorial-portuguese/component.md

 It is easier to manage the template when you see its controller at the same time.
 This is true as long as the template doesn't get too long and the controller doesn't get too complicated.
 If they do, it's a sign you should refactor your code by breaking it down to child components.

 At this point you can delete the file `app.component.html`.
+>When generating a new project, you can state that you'd like an inline template for the root component by adding the flag `-it` (or `--inline-template`).
+Keep this in mind on your next project!

 The same way we use inline template, we can use also inline styles.
 But for now we will keep the styles in a separate file.